-The Company has appointed Wellington Luxembourg S.à r.l. as the Management Company under a Management Company Services Agreement dated 17 December 2019 with effect as of 31 December 2019, as amended.
-Wellington Luxembourg S.à r.l. was established in Luxembourg on 30 August 1991 as a S.C.A. under Luxembourg law for an undetermined period of time under the denomination Wellington Luxembourg S.C.A..
-It was converted to the form of a S.A. as of 31 October 2006 and was subsequently converted on 5 December 2014 into a S.à r.l..
+Wellington Luxembourg S.à r.l was established in Luxembourg on 30 August 1991 as a S.C.A. under Luxembourg law for an undetermined period of time under the denomination Wellington

+Luxembourg S.C.A.
+It was converted to the form of a S.A. as of 31 October 2006 and was subsequently converted on 5 December 2014 into a S.à r.l.
 The Management Company is registered on the Luxembourg Commercial Register under No. B 37861.
-Its sole and exclusive objective is the collective portfolio management of the Company on behalf of its Shareholders in accordance with the provisions of chapter 15 of the 2010 Law.
+Its sole and exclusive objective is the collective portfolio management of the Umbrella Fund on behalf of its Unitholders in accordance with the provisions of chapter 15 of the 2010 Law.